-- 3/4 cup mango juice (this is a softer fruit and can be pureed very well in a blender)
+- ¾ cup mango juice (this is a softer fruit and can be pureed very well in a blender)

-- 3/8 cup orange juice (1 orange) + 1-2 oranges for slicing
+- ⅜ cup orange juice (1 orange + 1-2 oranges for slicing)

-- 2 Tablespoons lemon juice (about 1 lemon) + 1-2 lemons for slicing
+- 2 Tablespoons lemon juice (about 1 lemon + 1-2 lemons for slicing)

-- 2 Tablespoons lime juice (about 1 lime) + 2-3 limes for slicing
+- 2 Tablespoons lime juice (about 1 lime + 2-3 limes for slicing)

-- 1 750ml bottle white wine
+- 1 bottle white wine 750ml

 - 3 Tablespoons Grand Marnier

-- 3 cups La Croix or organic KeVita sparkling coconut water (KeVita also has a Mango Coconut for even more mango flavor)
+- 3 cups sparkling coconut water La Croix or organic KeVita (KeVita also has a Mango Coconut for even more mango flavor)

 - Peel your orange, lemon and lime that you are going to juice.
 You don't have to quite get all the peel off but the more peel left on the more tart or bitter the sangria will be.
 Leave at least 1 of each of these fruits unpeeled for slicing as garnish in sangria.

 - If serving immediately, pour in sparkling water and stir.
 Add slices of fresh fruit to pitcher and serve.
 If making ahead of time, store wine-fruit mixture in refrigerator but leave out sparkling water until just before serving.

 Food Pairing: Sangria's acidity and sweetness works well with hot and spicy foods, like our Beef Enchiladas, grilled foods such as steak, grilled brats and charred vegetables as well as richer foods like cheeses and hummus.

 Giovanna @ Love, Thyme and Honey says